 Don Weaver chaired the nominating committee included Wayne Craig and Shirley Pugh.
 Board members whose terms are expiring are Dick McKaig, Harriet Pfister, and Jim Schellhammer.

 IU Perks and Benefits -- A list of IU retirees' "perks" and benefits, (including Athletics, Buses, Library Privileges and Resources, Parking, Recreational Sports, Technology, and University Club) is now available for use of IURA members.

 Retirees support United Way -- IU retirees have once again surpassed their $125,000 goal (assigned by UW) by pledging or donating $131,773.32 from a total of 161 retirees, with 62 of those being Vanguards.

-Doris Burton and Wain Martin are again sharing with Harriet the duties as IURA volunteers for the United Way campaign.
+Doris Burton and Wain Martin share with Harriet Pfister the duties as IURA volunteers for the United Way campaign.

 Membership Dues -- The membership form is available on line.
 IURA welcomes to membership a large number of University employees who recently accepted the IU early retirement package.